Kansas City metro

 Roofing in metro Kansas City is a hail-belt and severe-thunderstorm market with a meaningful freeze-thaw overlay across the metro's two-state footprint.
 Per the National Severe Storms Laboratory, the Kansas City metro sits inside the active central-plains hail and severe-storm corridor — Jackson and Clay counties on the Missouri side, plus Johnson and Wyandotte counties in Kansas, all see multiple significant-hail events per spring season.
 Add ICC climate zone 4A freeze-thaw exposure and a building stock that includes both established 1920s–1950s neighborhoods and rapid-growth suburbs in Johnson County, and you get a market where Class 4 impact-rated material is the right floor.

-If your roof is past 12 years old or has been hit in any storm since 2023, get matched with vetted Kansas City roofers — most network pros offer a free inspection and written hail-damage report.
+If your roof is past 12 years old or has been hit in any storm since 2023, talk to Kansas City roofers in our network — most network pros offer a no-charge inspection and written hail-damage report.

 The Kansas City metro covers Jackson, Clay, Cass, and Platte counties in Missouri, plus Johnson, Wyandotte, and Leavenworth counties in Kansas.
 Three forces define roofing decisions here: